Top 5 AR Builder Mistakes

 What is the most common mistake when installing an AR-15 trigger guard?

-The most common mistake is breaking off the trigger guard ear on the lower receiver.
-This happens when driving the roll pin without proper support underneath the receiver, causing stress.
-Always ensure the trigger guard is in place and the receiver is supported before starting the pin.
+The most common mistake when installing an AR-15 trigger guard is breaking off the trigger guard ear on the lower receiver.
+This typically happens when driving the roll pin without proper support for the receiver, so ensure the trigger guard is in place and the receiver is supported from underneath before starting the pin.

-How can I avoid scratching my AR-15 lower receiver during assembly?
+How can I avoid scratching my AR-15 lower receiver during bolt catch pin installation?

-What happens if the AR-15 hammer spring is installed incorrectly?
+What happens if the hammer spring is installed backward on an AR-15?

 Why is using the correct tools important for AR-15 builds?